neondatabase/website/content/docs/manage/endpoints.md

                             |---- database (mydb)
 ```

 Endpoints can be  managed independently of branches.
 For example, you can create and delete endpoints as necessary, assigning them to the branch you want to connect to.
-However, creating an endpoint is only necessary and only permitted if you have a one or more branches without an endpoint, as an endpoint must be assigned to a branch, and a branch can have only one endpoint.
+However, creating an endpoint is only permitted if you have a branch without an endpoint, as an endpoint must be assigned to a branch.
+Also, a branch can have only one endpoint.
 Attempting to create an endpoint for a branch that already has an endpoint results in an error.

 Tier limits define the number of endpoints that you can create in a Neon project and the compute resources (vCPUs and RAM) available to an endpoint.
-Neon [Free Tier](../../introduction/technical-preview-free-tier) users can create up to 3 endpoints.
+The Neon [Free Tier](../../introduction/technical-preview-free-tier) allows up to 3 endpoints.

 ## Create an endpoint